ssardina-research/fond2allout/README.md

 The determinizer accepts effects that are a single top-level `oneof` clause or mentioned as clauses in the top-level `And` effect.
 As such, `oneof` should not be mentioned inside other `oneof` clauses or internal `and` clauses.

-If the effect is just one `oneof` clause, then it corresponds to the Unary Nondeterminism (1ND) Normal Form without conditionals in:
+If the effect is just one `oneof` clause, then it corresponds to the only in:

 * Jussi Rintanen: [Expressive Equivalence of Formalisms for Planning with Sensing](https://gki.informatik.uni-freiburg.de/papers/Rintanen03expr.pdf).
 ICAPS 2003: 185-194